 - The first No More Heroes game awards Travis with a Zelda-style Heart Container upon the defeat of a boss.
 An extra Container is gained when the training with Thunder Ryu is completed.
 The trope is averted in the sequel, so Travis can only make his regular health meter more enduring.

-- The Wizard Cards in the Harry Potter and the Chamber of Secrets video game worked this way.
-Collecting ten of them would increase your stamina.
+- The Wizard Cards in the Harry Potter and the Chamber of Secrets video game work this way.
+Collecting ten of them increases your stamina.